Dhruv7927/NoSQL/README.md

-# CRUD-MongoDB-NodeJS
+# Mongoose-NodeJS-CRUD
- Performs CRUD operations using NoSQL(MongoDB) to manage clients data in the database
+ Performs CRUD operations using NoSQL(MongoDB) to manage client's data in the database.